About the story

 枝丫 is a work of fiction set in a contemporary, alternate universe in an unnamed Běijīng 胡同 hútòng.
 (Modern hútòngs are communities of residences and businesses lining alleys formed by 四合院 sìhéyuàn, courtyard residences.)

-小李, his wife, and co-worker 刘依诺 Liú Yīnuò (Liú, surname, 依 yī to depend on; 诺 nuò promise) all work at 安全新能源公司 Safe New Energy Company, located in a high-rise building near the hutong.
+小李, his wife, and co-worker 刘依诺 Liú Yīnuò (Liú, surname, 依 yī to depend on; 诺 nuò promise) all work at 安全新能源公司 Ānquán Xīn Néngyuán Gōngsī Safe New Energy Company, located in a high-rise building near the hutong.
 In the company’s name, 新能源车 xīn néngyuán chē, means “new energy vehicle” and usually refers to electric cars.
 For more electric vehicle-related vocabulary, see Andrew Methven’s In the Driver's Seat: China's EV brands overtake international competitors.

-• Table of contents includes links to chapters, audio recordings, and PPT slides.
+Table of contents includes links to chapters, audio recordings, and PPT slides.

-• A Google Translate English version of the first few chapters is here.
+A Google Translate English version of the first few chapters is here.

-The story is set in an unnamed Beijing hutong (Chinese: 胡同; pinyin: hútòng, alleys formed by lines of courtyard residences Chinese: 四合院; pinyin: sìhéyuàn) in a fictional present where, beginning in a forgotten past, a tree-like organism of unknown origin began to be implanted in all human infants.
-To maintain order in human affairs, the tree directs words and actions and creates an inner sense of terror when disobeyed, but does not affect feelings, awareness, or consciousness.
-The main character, Xiao Li (Chinese: 小李; pinyin: Xiǎo Lǐ) becomes reluctantly aware of his growing ambivalence about the presence of the tree, and about the costs of both living with it and attempting to be free of of it, including for both himself and his small son Xiaoxiao Li (Chinese: 小小李; pinyin: Xiǎoxiǎo Lǐ).
+The story is set in an unnamed Beijing hutong (Chinese: 胡同; pinyin: hútòng, alleys formed by lines of courtyard residences Chinese: 四合院; pinyin: sìhéyuàn) in a fictional present.
+Beginning in a forgotten past, a tree-like organism of unknown origin began to be implanted in all human infants.
+To maintain order in human affairs, the tree directs words and actions and creates an inner sense of distress when disobeyed, but does not affect awareness or consciousness.

-A primary theme of 枝丫 is disambiguating one's individual human values and priorities from those taught by family, community, and culture.
 The story line has a single element of fantasy in a human world and would probably be considered in the subgenre of "light fantasy."

 Drafts of the first three chapters of 枝丫 were written in mid-August, 2022.
 The story was left to simmer in November, 2022, and restarted in early March, 2024.